Close Menu

 1) ACQUIRING AND USING INFORMATION.

 Some children with sickle cell disease may have limits in acquiring and using information.
 For example, they may experience a stroke or a silent stroke.
 Strokes can cause brain injury.
-Therefore, if a child has a stroke due to SCD, that may effect the child’s ability to learn, concentrate, speak, and remember.
+Therefore, if a child has a stroke due to SCD, that will effect the child’s ability to learn, concentrate, speak, and remember.

 2) ATTENDING AND COMPLETING TASKS.